Curriculum

 In order to support our class teachers in the implementation phase we have a robust approach to professional development that tackles two strands:

 Secondly ‘pedagogical content knowledge’ which focuses on ensuring teachers have the required knowledge of good teaching to enact the curriculum in the classroom.
-Our disciplined inquiry approach to appraisals is central to this and we use a range of resources and expertise to provide this.

 Impact – ‘How Well’

 The impact of our curriculum is where we focus on and measure the quality of outcomes.
 Essentially we are focused upon ensuring that pupils are making progress in what they need to know and remember.
 Teachers and leaders check that they are learning what is intended in the curriculum.
 This measuring is completed in a variety of ways and all ongoing assessment and monitoring is vital.
 What we see in classrooms and what we hear when we speak to children are the drivers for assessing our intent and adapting and improving our implementation.
 Class teachers are responsible for the ongoing assessment of their children.
 This is completed through mini-plenaries and carefully planned questioning.
 These are both vital tools in allowing classroom teachers to see the impact of the curriculum they are delivering and adapt it accordingly to the needs of the children.
 Children are regularly spoken to by subject leaders and senior leaders to ensure they understand their lived experience of the curriculum with a particular focus on what they have learned and remembered.
 Children will know what they are being asked to learn and more importantly, why they are being asked to learn it which allows them to make meaningful links between their current learning and previous learning.
 They will become increasingly confident when discussing and critiquing their learning.
 Regular feedback, both written and verbal, between the teacher and learner help this learning journey to be tracked and monitored.
 We are developing clear expectations for each year group and subject so teachers and learners know what has been achieved and the next learning steps.
 These are also used at the end of the year to make judgements as to whether children are working at the expected standard or not.
-Summative assessments (Y2 to Y6) are used in terms 3 and 6 and help to inform planning and judgement in core subjects (Maths and Literacy) and data from national tests (SATS).
+Summative assessments (Y2 to Y6) are used in autumn and summer terms and help to inform planning and judgement in core subjects (Maths and Literacy) and data from national tests (SATS).
 We work hard to ensure that we monitor the progress of our SEND and disadvantaged children and provide additional support whenever needed to ensure they acquire the knowledge and cultural capital needed for them to be successful.